-AR furniture apps are becoming more common, but the technology that drives them is in its infancy.
-This means that the design patterns that govern our interactions with these apps are still a bit fluid, and can differ from company to company With that in mind, I set out to address the needs, wants and frustrations of the user in the hopes of building an enjoyable and intuitive app that operates within the current limitations of the medium.
+AR furniture apps are becoming more common, but the technology that drives them is still in its infancy.
+This means that the design patterns that govern our interactions with these apps are somewhat fluid, and can differ from company to company.
+With that in mind, I set out to address the needs, wants, and frustrations of the user in the hopes of building an enjoyable and intuitive app that operates within the current limitations of the medium.
 I looked at 4 direct and indirect competitors for analysis in addition to conducting user interviews.

 Outcome of Interviews

-My previous job allowed me to meet a bunch of people working in and around furniture/interior design.
+My previous job allowed me to connect with lots of people working in and around furniture/interior design.
 Talking to them gave me some great insights and helped me sketch out some provisional personas.
 Everyone expected fast delivery and discount prices, but were willing to pay more for limited production runs.
 Below are the major commonalities.